khulnasoft-bot/primeagent/README.md

 ---

-## 🌍 **What Is Aiexec?**
+## 🌍 **What Is Primeagent?**

-**Aiexec** is an open-source, next-generation platform for building, deploying, and orchestrating **AI agents and workflows** — powered by code, or visually through an elegant interface.
+**Primeagent** is an open-source, next-generation platform for building, deploying, and orchestrating **AI agents and workflows** — powered by code, or visually through an elegant interface.

-> 💡 *Aiexec bridges the gap between no-code prototyping and enterprise-grade AI engineering.*
+> 💡 *Primeagent bridges the gap between no-code prototyping and enterprise-grade AI engineering.*

 ---